mambaur/mambaur/README.md

 - 🌱 Majoring in informatics engineering
 - 🤔 I’m looking for help with youtube, stackoverflow, etc.
 - 💬 Ask me about anything
-- ⚡ Fun fact: i couldn't sleep before finding a bug
+- ⚡ Fun fact: i couldn't sleep before finding a solution of bug
 <!--
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...